kjenney/crossplane-composite-examples/README.md

 # crossplane-composite-examples

-Examples of Crossplane Composite Resources
+Examples of Crossplane Composite Resources and how to implement them